runjtu/awesome-and-novel-works-in-slam/README.md

 ----
 ## WhyLongTerm

-   For multi-session mapping and updating (change detection)
+   For multi-session mapping and updating (change detection), dynamic objects filter.

    Follow [[Zhijian Qiao](https://github.com/qiaozhijian)] for more information on multi-session mapping, I will do supplement when I have time.